HOT TUB BENEFITS

 In recent years the use of hydrotherapy hot tubs by athletes has skyrocketed and

 Northern Hot Tubs are now set to lead the way in offering these benefits to a broader audience!
 A popular sports magazine said it best: “Your skin and muscles loosen and relax from the increased blood circulation,” adding that, if muscles are injured: “A soak in a hot tub increases blood flow to the injured area, bringing nutrients to help repair the damage.”
-Using a hot tub daily will also help relieve muscle pain by helping your body reduce lactic acid while increasing mobility.
+Using a plug and play hot tub daily will help relieve muscle pain by helping your body reduce lactic acid while increasing mobility.

 SOOTHE ARTHRITIS PAIN

 Warm water hydrotherapy treatment in a well-designed hot tub is believed to help those with pain caused by arthritis.
-It is also thought that hydrotherapy is one method of using water to help treat arthritis with the soothing warmth and buoyancy of the water, making it a safe, ideal environment for relieving pain.
+It is also thought that hydrotherapy is one method of using water to help treat arthritis with the soothing warmth & buoyancy of the water, making it a safe, ideal environment for relieving pain.
 Arthritis can cause acute pain but is more likely to be long-lasting chronic pain.
 People must learn how to live with this type of condition, as there is no known cure.
-If you have arthritis, a hot tub may be an answer to life with a lot less pain and a lot more enjoyment.
+If you have arthritis, a hot tub may be an answer to life with a lot less pain & a lot more enjoyment.

 HELP MANAGE DIABETES